mukhal/mukhal.github.io/about.md

 ## Current projects

-#### Currently I'm doing research on early rumors detection.
+* Currently I'm doing research on early rumors detection.
-#### I'm also working on implementing automatic sumamrization with deep neural networks.
+* I'm also working on implementing automatic summarization with deep neural networks.
-#### I'm also working on a mobile application using Native Script
+* I'm also working on a mobile application using Native Script